KunkelAlexander/kunkelalexander.github.io/_posts/2025-22-05-tic-tac-toe.md

 ## Minimax algorithm
 <img src="{{ site.baseurl }}/assets/img/tictactoe-python/2_minimax_vs_random_game_play.gif" alt="">

-Now, we turn towards a different kind of benchmarking algorithm: the minimax algorithm.
+Now, we turn towards a different kind of benchmarking algorithm: the (minimax algorithm)[https://en.wikipedia.org/wiki/Minimax].
 A minimax agent assumes that its opponent will play optimally—making the best possible moves to win.
 Faced with such a formidable adversary, the minimax agent chooses moves that minimize its own loss — hence the name.
 If victory is out of reach, the agent aims to at least avoid defeat.

 But how does it decide which move to make?